This webpage is placed here to tell of those men of Colchester, and the surrounding district,

 brought about by the signing of the armistice on 11th November 1918.

 In March 2014, a meeting was convened and chaired by MP for Colchester Sir Bob Russell, to explore ways in which Colchester could commemorate the centenary of the First World War.
 Those persons who attended gave a positive reponse and they comprised members from the armed forces, the Royal British Legion, youth organisations and private individuals.
 It was agreed that a vigil should be held on the evening of the centenary of the first day of war being declared, 4th August 2014.

-Further commemorative events would be held to align with centenaries of import actions during that war, culminating with a full blown celebration of the end of the hostilities on 11th November 1918.
-The aim of the group is to welcome others to join them, to create appropriate events to commemorate the various happenings and to link up with others who are planning similar events within the town and the locality generally.
+Further commemorative events would be held to align with centenaries of important actions during that war, culminating with a full blown celebration of the end of the hostilities on 11th November 1918.
+The aim of the group was to welcome others to join them, to create appropriate events to commemorate the various happenings and to link up with others who were planning similar events within the town and the locality generally.

 4th August 1914